Yuga-04/EmployeeManagement/README.md

 Managers can assign tasks to employees through this section by specifying task details like title, description, deadline, and priority.
 Assigned tasks are tracked and reflected on the employee’s dashboard under pending works.

 ![Work Assignment](./Images/manaemppending.jpg)

+## ✨ Features

+- 🔐 **Role-Based Authentication** – Separate access for Employees and Managers with secure login.
+- 🧾 **Detailed Employee Profiles** – Each employee has a complete profile with personal and professional info.
+- 🗃️ **Task Tracking** – View and update the status of assigned tasks in real-time.
+- 📈 **Dashboard Insights** – Clean and informative dashboards for both employees and managers.
+- 📬 **Leave Management Workflow** – Submit, review, approve/reject leave requests with full history.
+- 🧭 **Navigation Panel** – Easy-to-use sidebar or navbar for switching between sections.
+- 📱 **Responsive Design** – Fully functional UI across desktops, tablets, and mobile devices.
+- 📂 **Organized Codebase** – Clear separation of frontend, backend, and assets for easy maintainability.
+- 🔄 **Real-Time Updates** – Auto-refresh for tasks or leave statuses.
+- 💬 **Notifications/Alerts** – Visual feedback for actions like task assignment or leave status changes.

+## 🌐 Live Demo

+Check out the live project here: [EmployeeManagement Website](https://https://managerworkwise.netlify.app/)